 Moreover, a conviction for theft or shoplifting can also have long term consequences.
 A person with a conviction for theft may find that future employers are reluctant to make a job offer.
 Additionally, a person with a felony conviction on their record may be prohibited from living in certain apartment complexes or be denied housing assistance or government assistance, and may also be prohibited from owning a firearm.

 Facing Theft Charges?
-A Lawyer Can Help!
+Our Lawyers Can Help!

-When facing charges for theft or shoplifting, or any other property crimes, it is important to have a lawyer on your side.
-With so many possible consequences, you need to have an experienced attorney to review the case and explain your options and rights during each stage of the proceedings.
+When facing charges for theft or shoplifting, or any other property crimes, it is important to have an experienced lawyer on your side.
+With so many possible consequences, you need to have an attorney to review the case and explain your options and rights during each stage of the proceedings.
 Some cases may need to be tried to a judge or jury, some cases may end in a plea agreement and some cases may result with a pretrial diversion offer.
 Regardless of the outcome, a lawyer can make sure that your rights are protected and you understand the potential penalties and all of your options so you can make an informed decision to resolve your case.